 7. Egret

-The egret is a white water bird.
-They have curved necks, long legs, and sharp beaks.
-Egrets are also known as herons and they have a large wingspan.
-They hunt fish by wading in the water and are often admired for their elegant flight patterns.
+The graceful egret is a water bird that is also known as a heron.
+They have gorgeous white feathers, curved necks, long legs, and sharp beaks.
+Egrets hunt fish by wading in the water and are often admired for their elegant flight patterns.

 Learn More: All About Birds